 If you have more time, strap in, because there’s a few too many bot companies out there.

 First of all, you may be thinking what the fuss is about chat bots and why you need to spend time choosing a good chatbot partner.
 Natural languages seem relatively simple to us humans however they are one of the most difficult areas to master for machines.
 If you are wondering why, take a look at why chatbots fail.
 Keeping your expectations low is a good first step.

 Though there are many bot companies out there, we can split them in 3 groups:

-- Self service solutions:
+- Self service solutions also called chatbot platforms:

 - Self-service solutions with GUI: Build your bot with using a simple Graphical User Interface (GUI) by dragging and dropping components.
 This is not the best approach to build a sophisticated bot but you can build a relatively simple bot very quickly.

 - Self-service solutions with an API, SDK or library : These solution providers built an API, SDK or a library to provide a framework for your bot to use Machine Learning (ML) and Natural Language Processing (NLP) capabilities.
 For example, all bots need to understand the intent in user queries.
 Building blocks for understanding intent such as parsing the user query can be provided by the API.
 Using the available tools, even novice developers can build bots in a couple hours.
 However a best-in-class bot would take significantly longer to build depending on what you want the bot to achieve.

 - End-to-end solutions: This is the fastest way to building your company’s bot.
 Specify what your bot needs to do and get a vendor to build it end-to-end.
 Depending on your specifications and the vendor, price will vary greatly.
 In most cases after your bot is built, clients would have access to a panel through which they can further customize functionality of the bot.